 This page is still under construction, in fact it will never be complete.
 From time to time, I will post material that I have used to improve my own teaching ability and that I think others will find helpful.
 I’ll start by introducing the Kahoot!
 Audience Response System (ARS) because it is free, easy to use and harnesses the testing effect to improve learning.
+Information on Poll Everywhere is also included.
 Next is an introduction to drawing for those who cannot draw, i.e. people like me.
 Having students draw takes advantage of the generation effect.

 Using the Kahoot!
 ARS

 - Use this document to help you get started.